The Sticky Truth About Building a Gummy Brand

 3. “How do you approach stability testing and shelf-life modeling for sensitive ingredients?”

-The market is saturated with gummies that taste good.
-The brands that build lasting trust and loyalty are built on gummies that are engineered well.
-It's the unseen science-the mastery of physics, chemistry, and biology within a chewy square-that transforms a great idea into a truly successful, enduring product.
+The market is full of gummies that taste good.
+The brands that build trust and loyalty are built on gummies that are engineered well.
+It's the unseen science—the mastery of physics, chemistry, and biology within a chewy square—that turns a great idea into a successful, enduring product.

 ← Back to Blog